 Tips & resources

-With a feathery threat lurking in the trees, how will you escape the magpie swooping season unscathed?
+With a feathery threat lurking in the trees, here are our top tips to escape magpie swooping season unscathed.

 There’s lots to love about spring riding: not freezing your finger tips off, riding home from work through sunlit streets and watching bare branches turn green and leafy around you.

 But spring also brings a treetop terror that casts a feathery shadow over even the sunniest of rides.
-I speak of that insidious, swooping bird of prey—the magpie.
+That insidious, swooping bird of prey – the magpie.

 So, in the interests of public safety, we’ve trawled through the web and asked the experts: how do you successfully avoid being swooped by these devious dive bombers?